 For the Guacamole

 - Cut the avocados and peel off the skin and remove the pit.
 Then smash the avocados with a fork until it becomes smooth or you can use a blender to get it perfectly smooth.

-- Add in lemon, diced cilantro, diced onions, and diced tomatoes to the smooth avocado and mix.
+- Add in the lemon, diced cilantro, diced onions, and diced tomatoes to the smooth avocado and mix.